Culturally appropriate bowel screening resources

 Resources on bowel screening for Aboriginal and Torres Strait Islanders people and the Culturally and Linguistically Diverse community.

 Screening for bowel cancer can save lives by finding bowel cancer early when it is easier to treat and cure.
 Screening can also find polyps (growths) in the bowel which can be removed before they develop into cancer.

-The National Bowel Cancer Screening Program provides free screening for men and women turning 50, 55, 60 or 65 years of age who hold a Medicare card or Department of Veterans’ Affairs card.
-Other age groups will be added as follows:
+The National Bowel Cancer Screening Program provides free screening every two years for men and women aged from 50 to 74 years who hold a Medicare card or Department of Veterans’ Affairs card.

 If you are not eligible under the national program, it does not mean you cannot be screened.
 Contact your usual General Practitioner (GP) or general practice to discuss your screening options.
 Your usual GP or general practice can request a Faecal Occult Blood Test, which is eligible for a Medicare benefit.
 Most pathology practices bulk bill for this test, which means that there will be no out of pocket cost to you.

 can find answers to frequently asked questions about the National Bowel Cancer

 The Faecal Occult Blood Test is quick, easy and doesn’t hurt.
 It involves collecting small amounts of your faeces or bowel motions and sending them to a pathology laboratory where they are tested for small amounts of blood.

 You can do the test provided by the National Bowel Cancer Screening Program yourself at home in privacy and mail (free of charge) the two samples of your faeces (bowel motions) to the program’s laboratory for analysis.
 The results will be sent to you by mail and, with your agreement, to your usual GP or general practice.